 When you deposit money into Plum, it is held as ‘e-Money’ by our provider, PayrNet (a subsidiary of Railsbank).
-PayrNet holds this money in an individual e-Money account for you with the Bank of England 🏦
+PayrNet holds this money for you in a your own e-Money account with the Bank of England 🏦

 e-Money is safe-guarded in several ways:

-These three things are very important for safety as whatever happens, each individual account would be left completely intact and the money can be returned to you at any time ⚡️
+These three things are very important for your safety, because no matter what happens to either business, each individual account will be left completely intact and the money can be returned at any time ⚡️

 What happens if Plum goes bust?

-Aside from the mess caused by a bust Plum (sorry, we couldn’t resist!), this would be very sad for us… but would in no way jeopardise the safety of your savings 🤝
+Aside from the mess caused by a bust Plum (sorry, we couldn’t resist!)... this would never compromise the safety of your savings 🤝

 Who checks my money is safe?